acmesecorg/metacrack/LOOKUP.md

 &nbsp;<br>
 &nbsp;<br>

+### Including extra fields in the output

+To use other fields from our database catalog, we need to specify which fields to use.
+The [catalog](https://github.com/metacrackorg/metacrack/blob/sqlite/CATALOG.md) example shows how to add various forms of meta data to the catalog.
+Using the *-f* or *--fields** option, we can also include these values as words in our output.

+The following command uses passwords, usernames, and numbers from the catalog:

+`meta lookup breach.txt metadata.db -m 3200 -f p u i` &nbsp;<br>
+&nbsp;<br>

+*breach.hash*
+>$2a$10$XsDGiVuwaoYP8uGDoleDmuWV9s4MtMCn1OWzV3PEEFL4gtYVroNW2
+>$2a$10$XsDGiVuwaoYP8uGDoleDmuWV9s4MtMCn1OWzV3PEEFL4gtYVroNW2
+>$2a$10$XsDGiVuwaoYP8uGDoleDmuWV9s4MtMCn1OWzV3PEEFL4gtYVroNW2
+>$2a$10$XsDGiVuwaoYP8uGDoleDmuWV9s4MtMCn1OWzV3PEEFL4gtYVroNW2
+>$2a$10$myx7zGGnlbgRxyaPhF0NwuYkJuQ0qSHuShRpL8bQVfgGHQaIf4.Hy
+>$2a$10$myx7zGGnlbgRxyaPhF0NwuYkJuQ0qSHuShRpL8bQVfgGHQaIf4.Hy
+>$2a$10$myx7zGGnlbgRxyaPhF0NwuYkJuQ0qSHuShRpL8bQVfgGHQaIf4.Hy
+>$2a$10$myx7zGGnlbgRxyaPhF0NwuYkJuQ0qSHuShRpL8bQVfgGHQaIf4.Hy

+*breach.word*
+>password1
+>password5
+>alice74
+>alice2
+>test

 ### Using a rule to cut down on repetitions

 In the previous example, the words *password1* and *password5* were returned for the same hash.
 Although this is sometimes unavoidable, it is far more efficient to use a rule inside hashcat then to specify similar guesses for a hash.